 The two-and-a-half-day workshop is modeled after the National Institute for Trial Advocacy format using both a donated NITA casefile and volunteer NITA instructors, with emphasis on student performance, faculty critique, and video review.
 Some of the topics covered are the basic trial skills of developing a theme, direct and cross-examination, impeachment, introduction and use of exhibits, opening statement, and closing argument.
 After listening to informative lectures, students will break out into four small groups under the direction of faculty, where they will perform learned skills (while being videotaped) and then critiqued on their performance.

 All trainings are free of charge and depend on the volunteered time of experienced trial lawyers, judges and academics.
 Each year the Chair of the Section of Litigation hosts this training.
-This year the Chair and our Host is Palmer Gene Vance II of Stoll Keenon Ogden PLLC.

 This training is available ONLY to regional full-time Legal Aid Attorneys.
 With only 32 slots available, we must limit the number of attorneys to four (4) attorneys